FaustaAkbar/FaustaAkbar/README.md

 <h3 align="left">Projects:</h3>

-Here are some of my favorite projects:
+Here are some of my projects:

 - [**OpticScan**](https://github.com/FaustaAkbar/OpticScan) - Smart mobile app for diagnosing eye diseases with AI.
 - [**HarvestHUB**](https://github.com/FaustaAkbar/HarvestHUB) - An app for buying and selling basic necessities.